 FREE CONDENSED VERSION BELOW

-I have just published a new pattern in my Etsy shop.
-You can also find it in my Ravelry store.
 This is an easy pattern, great for beginners to learn working in a spiral.
 This item works up quickly and would be an excellent last-minute gift.
 Use bright colors so you never lose your glasses again.
 It can also hold pens, pencils, cords for small electronic items, camping utensils, guitar picks and capos, etc.

 Skill Level: Easy.